 Cassim was arrested in April and had been held at a maximum security prison in Abu Dhabi since June.
 Cassim said he and his co-defendants had no idea what they were accused of and waited months before they were told why they were arrested.

 The UAE-owned daily newspaper, The National, has said Cassim and his co-defendants were accused of defaming the country's image abroad.
 Cassim's supporters said he was charged with endangering state security under a 2012 cybercrimes law that tightened penalties for challenging authorities.

 He and seven others were convicted in December.
 Cassim was sentenced to one year in prison, a fine and deportation.
-The U.S. State Department said he got credit for time served and was given time off for good behavior.
+The U.S.

 U.S. Sen. Amy Klobuchar, D-Minn., who advocated for Cassim's release, spoke to Cassim by phone after his arrival and welcomed him home.
 She said his return was "long overdue."